rohitsunilsharma2000/karate-cucumber-junit-spring3x/README.md

      * Tests that the {@code getUserByUsername} method retrieves an existing user.
      *
      * <p>
+     * <strong>GIVEN:</strong> A username for which a user exists.
+     * <br>
-     * The test mocks the repository's {@code findByUsername} method to return a sample user when a valid username is provided.
+     * <strong>WHEN:</strong> The {@code getUserByUsername} method is called with that username.
-     * The returned user is then validated for correctness.
+     * <br>
+     * <strong>THEN:</strong> The service should return the correct {@link User} instance.
      * </p>
      */
     @Test
     public void testGetUserByUsernameFound() {
-        when(userRepo.findByUsername("testuser")).thenReturn(user);
+        // GIVEN: Configure the repository mock to return the sample user when queried by username. when(userRepo.findByUsername("testuser")).thenReturn(user);

+        // WHEN: Retrieve the user by username using the service.
         User foundUser = userService.getUserByUsername("testuser");

-        assertThat(foundUser).isNotNull();
+        // THEN: Assert that the retrieved user is not null and matches expected values. assertThat(foundUser).isNotNull();
         assertThat(foundUser.getUsername()).isEqualTo("testuser");
         assertThat(foundUser.getEmail()).isEqualTo("testuser@example.com");